Korangal Valley campaign

-Most of the opposition encountered by Coalition troops were not Taliban or Al Qaeda members, but the Korangalis themselves.
+Most of the opposition encountered by Coalition troops were not Taliban or Al Qaeda members, but the Korengalis themselves.
 From time to time, some Taliban forces and al-Qaeda operatives passed through the valley, but the hostility mostly came from the valley's inhabitants.
-Later on the Korangalis joined the insurgency.
+Later on, the Korangalis joined the insurgency.
 The valley was used as a route for fighters and weapons carriers to infiltrate Afghanistan.

 US positions were attacked with rockets and mortars on an almost daily basis, and patrols were routinely ambushed after advancing only a few hundred meters outside the wire.

-After years of sustained fighting and casualties with little evident progress, the US military closed Korangal Outpost on April 14, 2010 a decision made by Gen. Stanley McChrystal.
+After years of sustained fighting and casualties with little evident progress, the US military closed Korangal Outpost on April 14, 2010, a decision made by Gen. Stanley McChrystal.
 Five days after the US retreat, a video aired by Al Jazeera showed Taliban fighters among the remains of the former American outpost.
 Throughout the five-year campaign, the United States lost 54 men killed and some hundreds wounded, primarily between the years of 2006 and 2009.
 Afghan soldiers took heavier casualties, partly because of their poorer equipment.
 The valley was dubbed "The Valley of Death" by American forces.

 For his actions during Operation Rock Avalanche in October 2007, Staff Sergeant Salvatore Giunta received the United States military's highest decoration for valor, the Medal of Honor.
 He was the first living person since the Vietnam War to receive the award.
 When his patrol was ambushed on October 25, 2007, Giunta managed to save his team's sergeant, Joshua Brennan, from being dragged away and captured by two Taliban fighters.
 When Giunta saw Brennan being taken away, after he was wounded in the initial burst of fire, he rushed the enemy, killing one of the fighters and wounding the second.
 After that, he carried his sergeant to safety, but Brennan died of his wounds a few days later.